berg2043/RandomLootGenerator/README.md

 11/26/18 Created proof of concept that rolled on an item table from an xlsx file
 11/27/18 Added CR and type indentifiers
-01/21/18 Added a rudimentary GUI that works with CR 1-4
+01/21/19 Added a rudimentary GUI that works with CR 1-4
-01/25/18 Updated to accommodate all challenge ratings and added a section for gems and art that will be expanded upon in a future update.
+01/25/19 Updated to accommodate all challenge ratings and added a section for gems and art that will be expanded upon in a future update
+04/08/19 Updated to roll each magic item and art/gem object.
+This is the first fully functional version